Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 *    Simple design Home page that first-time users can recognise the purpose of the website easily.
 All the recipes are shown on the home page &#40;R&#41;
 *    Categories &#40;Bread, Cake and Biscuit&#41; pages that users can see recipes by the categories &#40;R&#41;
 *    Shop page that users can see some baking items, which are linked to the seller’s website
-*    Register page that users can create an account to post recipes
+*    Register page that users can create an account to post and edit recipes
 *    Login page that users can log in to the website
 *    Logout function that users can log out
-*    Profile page that users can see all the recipes and access to add, edit and delete recipes
+*    Profile page that users can see all the recipes and access to create, edit and delete recipes
 *    Create Recipe page that users can create their recipes and post them &#40;C&#41;
 *    Edit Recipe page that users can edit their recipes &#40;U&#41;
 *    Delete Recipe function that users can delete their recipes &#40;D&#41;
-*    Manage Categories functions that only the owner can create, edit and delete categories &#40;C & U & D&#41;
+*    Manage Category functions that only <ins>admin user</ins> &#40;owner&#41; can create, edit and delete categories &#40;C & U & D&#41;
 *    Search by keywords function that users can search for specific recipes
-*    Subscribe Newsletter input to collect users email address
+*    Subscribe Newsletter section to collect users email addresses
 *    404 page that takes users back to the home page of the website safely

 <div align="right"><a href="#table-of-contents">🔝</a></div>